MarAntBQTechyWe/MarAntBQTechyWe/README.md

 # 🏦 TechyWe | Marco Antonio Bustillos Quiroz

 Welcome to my **TechyWe GitHub** profile!
-As a **Backend Developer**, I specialize in building robust fintech solutions that enhance banking services and financial applications.
+As a **Backend & Mobile Developer**, I specialize in building robust fintech solutions that enhance banking services and financial applications.
 Here, you’ll find projects I’ve contributed to, focusing on **secure, scalable, and high-performance** banking systems.

 ## 🚀 Projects I Have Worked On